 In-ear headphones and earphones can be used with most smartphones without the need for this device.

 It is not necessary for Noise-canceling headphones (built-in headphones).
 They already have an internal headphone amplifier.

-The right type of headphone amplifier can make your music listening experience more enjoyable if you’re a music lover.
-Hooke Audio believes you already know the true use of each type of audio amplifier you own and using a headphone amp.
+The right type of headphone amplifier can make your music experience more enjoyable if you’re a music lover.
+We believe you already know the true use of each type of audio amplifier you own and using a headphone amp.
 Hope you are a smart technology user.